-Based on the interviewees' comments, as well as literature review, develop an outline of a new system of career advancement for your company's technical employees.
+Based on the interviewees' comments, as well as literature review, develop an outline of a new career-advancement system for your company's technical employees.
 Present this outline to three members of senior management and obtain their feedback.
-Use this feedback to refine the system of career advancement.
+Use this feedback to refine your proposed career-advancement system.